lgschaer/get-data-from-figures/README.md

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/aad0970d-df13-4d75-b076-1cafdda7e212)

-### Then you will have the option to edit, delete group, or finish the plot.
+### Then you will have the option to add another group, edit an existing group, delete group, or finish the plot.

 ![image](https://github.com/lgschaer/get-data-from-figures/assets/47119257/e6a810c3-a3f8-4813-8494-0961cdcd688b)